upvalue/arche/README.md

-# Apology
+# neuma

-# Third Coast
+Neuma is a simple React component library for use in my own projects.

-Third Coast is a simple React component library for use in my own projects.
+The name is inspired by [this concept](https://en.wikipedia.org/wiki/Pneuma_(Stoic)), it's just a little easier to type.

 Primary reasons for existence:

-- Uses React 16.7 concepts such as hooks and memo
+- Uses newer React concepts like hooks
 - Written in TypeScript, using literal types for many props to reduce the possibility of errors
 - Functional CSS under the hood
 - Lightweight and tree shaking friendly